draperlaboratory/VIBES/resources/exes/thumb-simple-multi/README.md

-# Simple Multi
+# THUMB Simple Multi

-A simple program that can be used for demonstrating/testing the VIBES tool.
-This example demonstrates the application of multiple patch fragments.
-The return values of the functions "f1" and "f2" are changed.
-This causes main, which calls them, to take a different branch and return 1 rather than 0.

-To build and patch:
+To clean, build, and patch:

     make

-To just build (no patch):
+To build:

     make build